Adopt A Mile Program.

 Session leader instructions click here.

 What does a participant agree to do?
 January through mid March a participant selects one or more sessions that are desirable to work.
 No need to be shy.
 Throw your dart on the board.
 As the session date becomes near, if that time no longer works, say so straight out.
 When schedule conflicts show up, we’ll figure out how to work around them.

 Show up for 2 hours of pickup session OR work on your own for 2 hours anytime during the week prior to a session.
 Wear long sleeve clothes and sturdy shoes.
 Bring water if hot temperatures.
 There may be some scrambling over the rock slopes.
-At least one person is needed to carry bags of trash to the Land Trust parking lot and pile it up.
-What works well is having 6 people plus two others.
 Park and meet at Land Trust parking lot.
-Starting from the parking lot, 2 people work down east and 2 people work down west from the parking lot.
+Starting from the parking lot, teams of 2 each work down east and 2 person teams work down west from the parking lot.
+One or two people remain at the parking lot picking up trash there.
 It seems to work well to have a scrambler that's comfortable covering the rocks.
 It works to stay until both east and west sides) are done.
 If very many people leave early or when 'their side is done' a couple of people risk being left with a boatload more work.
 Whenever possible, support the group until it is clear that group needs are satisfied.

 Please contact me; the project manager, if you think you could do one or more sessions sometime this year.
 (256 684.9700) or mjholderer(at)icloud.com).
 I will initiate contact with the folks that signed up and discuss with each person what dates work for them.